rht-labs/enablement-docs/facilitation/00-setup/README.md

 # Setting up the Enablement Session

-> These notes are intended to evolve into a set of shared notes on how to set up and facilitate the Open Innovation Labs DevOps Culture and Practice Enablement.
+> These notes are intended to evolve into a set of shared thoughts on how to set up and facilitate the Open Innovation Labs DevOps Culture and Practice Enablement.

 _____